-WJI and WJIA - Attorney Jacqueline Boynton has more than 30 years experience.
+Attorney Jacqueline Boynton has more than 30 years experience.
 Her practice concentrates on nonprofit corporate legal issues.
 Boynton is a community activist interested in progressive political organizing and women’s issues.

-WJIA - Joseph J. Czarnezki served as Milwaukee County Clerk from 2008 to 2016.
-Joe was elected to the Wisconsin Assembly and Wisconsin Senate.
-Czarnezki worked for the City of Milwaukee in a number of capacities --deputy director of the Department of Administration, health commissioner, intergovernmental relations director, executive director of the Fire and Police Commission, and budget director.
+Joseph J. Czarnezki was elected to the Milwaukee County Board in 2020.
+Prior to that, he served as Milwaukee County Clerk from 2008 to 2016.
+He also has served in the Wisconsin Assembly and Wisconsin Senate.
+Czarnezki worked for the City of Milwaukee in a number of capacities, including deputy director of the Department of Administration, health commissioner, intergovernmental relations director, executive director of the Fire and Police Commission, and budget director.

 James Gramling is a retired Milwaukee Municipal Court judge long active in local and state justice issues.
 Before he was elected to the bench, he worked at the Legal Aid Society in Kansas City, MO, and then Milwaukee Legal Services (later Legal Action of Wisconsin).
 He has served as the president of the Wisconsin Access to Justice Commission and as a volunteer with the Center for Driver's License Recovery and Employability.

 Craig Johnson, an attorney with the Milwaukee law firm of Sweet and Associates, has been practicing criminal law for 20 years.
 He also handles employment and labor law.
 Craig is a frequent presenter at continuing legal education seminars.